Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Background

 \subsubsection{Addition}

-By adding the corresponding polynomials coefficient-wisely, two ciphertexts can be added.\ignore{If we pack the multiple data into a single ciphertext, this process is analogous to SIMD addition~\cite{smart2014fully}.} When processing homomorphic addition, noise grows additively.
+By adding each ciphertext polynomial coefficient-wise, two ciphertexts can be added.\ignore{If we pack the multiple data into a single ciphertext, this process is analogous to SIMD addition~\cite{smart2014fully}.} After this HE addition, noise grows additively.